fahdarafat/Instabug-FE-Task/README.md

   - Add a reset button to the filter inputs to clear them.
 [Done]

 #### Req #4: 404 Page in using ui-router (Angularjs)
   - Create a not-found page with vuejs, as shown on the 'about' page.
+[Done]
   - To handle unknown routes, use ui-route, which should redirect to the not found page you just created.
+[Done]

 #### Req #5: Style the Employees table
   - Refer to below screenshot to style the home page employees table.